Deardorff's Glossary of International Economics

 2. Foreign direct investment.

-International Jute Organization The organization set up in 1984 to implement the International Agreement on Jute and Jute Products, 1982, now called the International Jute Study Group.
+International Jute Organization The organization set up in 1984 to implement the International Agreement on Jute and Jute Products, 1982.
+Its successor organization is the International Jute Study Group which administers a new agreement as of 2002.
 See international commodity agreement.

-International Labor Organization A United Nations specialized agency that establishes and monitors compliance with international standards for human and labor rights.
+International Labour Organization A United Nations specialized agency that establishes and monitors compliance with international standards for human and labor rights.

 International Lead and Zinc Study Group The international organization formed in 1959 to share information about lead and zinc.
 See international commodity agreement.